 Here is an example of how to declare a variable using the PL/SQL %TYPE attribute:

-declare v_name employee.lastname%TYPE; v_dep number; v_min_dep v_dep%TYPE:=31; begin select lastname into v_name from EMPLOYEE where DEPARTMENTID=v_min_dep; DBMS_OUTPUT.PUT_LINE('v_name: '||v_name); end;
+DECLARE v_name employee.lastname%TYPE; v_dep number; v_min_dep v_dep%TYPE:=31; BEGIN select lastname into v_name from EMPLOYEE where DEPARTMENTID=v_min_dep; DBMS_OUTPUT.PUT_LINE('v_name: '||v_name); END;

 Oracle PL/SQL %TYPE Attribute is very useful when you want to write code that is independent of the database column’s data type.
 It is also helpful in reducing coding errors.